-When I was pregnant with my son I hired a birth doula, the wonderful Maddie McMahon.
+When I was pregnant with my first child, I hired a birth doula.

 This was the best thing I have ever done and it has had positive effects beyond anything I could have expected, because it didn’t just impact how positive my pregnancy and birth were, it led to a complete transformation of who I was, both personally and professionally (read about that here and here)